Type of Entry: Training

 Training Evaluation

-With an academic and clinical background, STORM® know what works well in training and to help those in distress.
+With an academic and clinical background, Storm Skills Training CIC know what works well in training and to help those in distress.
 Their packages are based on academic research and best practice with a focus on ‘real life’ experiences.
-Evidence underpins the content and methods of training packages, and our unique formula is supported by academic research.

 • Gask, L., Coupe, N. & Green, G. (2019).
 An evaluation of the implementation of cascade training for suicide prevention during the ‘Choose Life’ initiative in Scotland.
 BMC Health Service Research, 19, 558.
 Available here.